 GAPSAC is an association of accrediting organizations for elementary and secondary nonpublic schools in Georgia.
-GAPSAC's primary focus is to oversee the accreditation of affiliated private schools of member organizations as charged by the State Board of Education.
-GAPSAC is guided and administered by a Board of Directors, comprised of a representative from each member organization with ten or more schools in the state of Georgia and one representative selected by the State Board of Education.
+GAPSAC’s primary focus is to oversee the accreditation of affiliated private schools of member organizations as charged by the State Board of Education.
+GAPSAC is guided and administered by a Board of Directors, composed of a representative from each member organization and one representative selected by the State Board of Education.

 The founding member organizations are as follows:

-Only not-for-profit organizations with evidence of a 501(c)(3) status can be members of GAPSAC and the school membership within each accrediting association must be not-for-profit schools, either affiliated with a religious body or operating under a 501(c)(3) status.
+Only not-for-profit organizations with evidence of a 50l(c)(3) status can be a member of GAPSAC and the school membership within each accrediting association must be non-profit schools, either affiliated with a religious body or operating under a 501(c)(3) status.

-b.
-Communication and cooperation between various groups of private elementary and secondary schools, between such schools and their public school counterparts, including various branches and agencies of state and local governments and other state educational organizations.
+Communication and cooperation between various groups of private elementary and secondary schools, between such schools and their public school counterparts, including various branches and agencies of State and local governments and other State educational organizations.

 Georgia State Board of Education Recognition: